Choosing youth hockey sticks is uniquely challenging.

 If your kid is comfortable with his or her left hand lower on the stick, then they should play with a left-handed stick.
 And obviously, if they are more comfortable with the right hand lower on the stick, they need a right-handed stick.

 This sounds counterintuitive, but with your dominant writing hand higher on the stick, you gain more control of it.

 With all that said, note that sticks with straight blades may be used by both right- or left-handed players.
 If you don’t know what to choose, go for a stick with a straight blade.

 And for some final guidance, I’ll now provide answers to frequently asked questions on hockey sticks.

 What size hockey stick do I need for a 12 years old?

-For a 12 years old, a hockey stick sized at 50-54 inches should be enough.
+For 12 years old, a youth hockey stick sized at 50-54 inches should be enough.
 With that said, make sure to consult size charts provided by hockey stick brands to make the right choice.
 Personal preference should also be counted.

 Is a lighter hockey stick better?

 Not necessarily – how heavy your stick should be depends on your preferences and strength.

 Some players like their sticks lighter because lighter sticks don’t weigh them down and are easier to move on the ice.
 On the other hand, some people prefer heavier sticks because they can generate more power.
 Besides, heavier sticks are harder for opponents to lift off the ice.